 Getting started on social media can be scary.
 If there’s a tiny voice in your head telling you everyone else is already a perfect graphic designer, caption creator, and photographer and that their content is so much better than yours…

 Honestly, they’re not all experts and their content isn’t better than yours.
 The only difference between your social media pages and their social media pages is that they share content.

 Getting over any fear is tricky but when you’re in business for yourself you have to learn to look terror in the eye and keep right on moving.

 Social media can be intimidating when you’re starting out.
-We are going to ease you into it with some not-so-scary social media tips for beginners so you can start posting today.
+But you can scrap any social media courses for beginners; we’re going to ease you into it with some not-so-scary social media tips for beginners so you can start posting today.

 Before we get to our social media tips, let’s talk about some common social media fears and why they are not as frightening as you think.

 1. The fear of wasted time and money